crownstack-guidelines/crownstack-guidelines/_posts/2017-09-01-build-a-vm-from-scratch.markdown

     };

 **Fetching the Current Instruction**
-We have stored our instruction in an Array.
-It will be easy to fetch instruction, but Virtual Machine also holds a variable to know the instruction executing known as a Program Counter, Instruction Pointer.
+We have stored our instruction in an array.
+It will be easy to fetch instruction, but virtual machine also holds a variable to know the instruction executing known as a Program Counter(PC), Instruction Pointer(IP).

     #include <stdbool.h>
     #include<stdio.h>